Simulating Markov random fields with a conclique-based Gibbs sampler: Introduction

 In Section \ref{mrf-models-and-concliques}, we present some background about MRF models and concliques.
-Section \ref{conclique-based-gibbs-sampling} then describes the conclique-based Gibbs sampling approach, along with providing conditions for its theoretical justification and some illustration of run time properties.
-Conclique-based samplers are also shown to be geoemtrically ergodic (i.e., fast mixing) for a non-trivial class of MRF models, which is interesting in that such ergodicity cannot similarly be demonstrated with single-update Gibbs samplers for the same models.
-In Section \ref{simulation-of-a-large-network}, we provide an application of the method for simulating networks.
-Section \ref{application-to-model-comparisons} gives an illustrative example of conclique-based simulation for spatial data related to the bootstrap, and also summarizes a numerical study of speed and convergence compared to standard sequential Gibbs sampling.
-Concluding remarks are offered in Section \ref{concluding-remarks}, and the Supplementary Materials contains further supporting theoretical and algorithmic results.
+Section \ref{conclique-based-gibbs-sampling} then describes the conclique-based Gibbs sampling approach, along with providing its theoretical justification and other ergodicity properties.
+Section \ref{numerical-comparisons-motivated-by-spatial-bootstrap} summarizes a numerical study of speed and convergence compared to standard sequential Gibbs sampling.
+In Section \ref{illustrations-with-networks}, we provide illustrations of the method for simulating networks.
+Concluding remarks are offered in Section\secspace\ref{concluding-remarks}, and the supplement contains further supporting theoretical and algorithmic results.